slice/racket/README.md

 ## features

 - automatic page reloading
-- minimal transpilation
+- automatic transpilation
-  - es2015 and other language features that your browser already supports aren't transpiled
+  - **es2015 and other language features that your browser already supports aren't transpiled**
-  - less work on your cpu
-  - stuff that is transpiled:
+  - but what is transpiled?
-    - import/export stuff (by webpack)
+    - import/export
-    - jsx
+    - react jsx and fragments
 - no scaffolding required

 ## getting started